ONSdigital/respondent-home-ui/README.md

 end
 ```

+A [http://redis.io/](Redis) server is required to keep track of the number of attempts a client makes to use an IAC.
+Specify the Redis host and port using the `RESPONDENT_HOME_REDIS_HOST` and `RESPONDENT_HOME_REDIS_PORT` environment variables as listed in the **Environment Variables** section below.

 ## Running
-To run this project in development using its [Rackup](http://rack.github.io/) file use:
+To run this application in development using its [Rackup](http://rack.github.io/) file use:

   `bundle exec rackup config.ru` (the `config.ru` may be omitted as Rack looks for this file by default)